sara-nl/clouddocs/images/README.md

 ---
 layout: default
 ---
-This is a temporary place to add any pictures we embed in the wiki pages.
+This is the default place to add any pictures we embed in the wiki pages.

 To add a picture in your document use the following format:
 * URL link: